TUBAF-IUZ-LiaScript/STEM-English-1/WV_1_plan.md

 # WordValue as a tool for studying scientific English

-> The goal is to implement the WordValue application in university courses of English for Specific Purposes.

 This application, primarily aimed towards users from a linguistics or language teaching background, will help students of technical subjects to visualize the text from: